zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	        Cache Flags: 0x1 -> PRIMARY
 	        Kdc Called:

-We can confirm the exploit having access to C$ on the domain controller
+We can confirm the exploit worked having access to C$ on the domain controller:

  	dir \\corpdc.CORP.THERESERVE.LOC\C$
 	 Volume in drive \\corpdc.CORP.THERESERVE.LOC\C$ has no label.